 Or maybe we had.
 Just.
 Anyway, it was staggeringly futuristic.

 As was the design.
-It was aerodynamic to a deeply scientific degree, so that it hugged the road, rather than started to take off, as it got faster.
+It was aerodynamic to a deeply scientific degree, so that it hugged the road, rather than started to take off, as speed was added.
 But that still says nothing about how heart-rendingly beautiful it looks.
 It actually makes me cry to look at it.
-Even if it was rubbish at everything else, like you’d half expect a French car to be – and it isn’t – you could forgive it for just looking like it does.
+Even if it was rubbish at everything else, like you’d half-expect a French car to be – and it isn’t – you could forgive it for just looking like it does.

 It also had a Maserati engine, which gave it very good performance.
 Unfortunately, the SM was too complex for backwater France, and it didn’t do well.
 Which proves the world just isn’t fair.

 We can try, though.
 That’s why it’s here.

 This muscly British V8 was really a rebellion against the 1970s.
 The fact that what many hold to be Britain’s first supercar, came out in the most un-supercar of eras says something.
 As does the fact that it didn’t have rubber bumpers, and was powered by an angry 5.3L V8, which took the Vantage up to 274km/h.

 Though the rebellion stopped in America.
 The American Aston Martin Vantages were detuned, with a crushed muscular bulge, and were therefore a shadow of the real glorious thing.